tos-kamiya/latest/README.md

 # latest

+_“Need to copy the last three images I downloaded—uh, what were the extensions again?”_

 A command-line file selector that allows you to pick files by modification time, with optional filtering by file type (kind) and flexible selection (newest/oldest N).
 Supports glob patterns and MIME-type based filtering for documents, spreadsheets, presentations, and archives.